-Funding has been approved for Phase II to proceed with design, right-of-way acquisition and utility relocation.
-Please refer to Eastridge to Bart Regional Connector (EBRC) page for more details.
+Please refer to Eastridge to Bart Regional Connector (EBRC) page for more details on Phase II.

 Design of the median at Eastridge is ongoing and will be advertised as part of the Better Bus Stops contract.
 Project will be closed once scope is complete.